TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-performance.md

 ## **Introduction**

 Performance problems can arise for many reasons.
-This informance may help you sort out the root cause for the issues that you're seeing.
+This information may help you sort out the root cause for the issues that you're seeing.

 ## **Conditions on the Avere Control Panel Dashboard**